Tyrn/dotfiles/README.md

   - [andontie-aur repo](https://wiki.archlinux.org/title/unofficial_user_repositories#andontie-aur) (highly recommended)

 - Check `extras-install` (uncomment whatever you see fit).
-  Don't forget to commit changes or do `git reset --hard`.
+  Don't forget to commit changes, or do `git reset --hard` later.

 - Install the things `dotfiles` are all about: